urdhanaka/cryptography-final-project/README.md

 ## Setting Directory and Files Permission

 We have configured the [publishing configuration](./project/openxpki-config/config.d/realm/kriptoca/publishing.yaml) for our own realm, `kriptoca`.
-In there, we've stated the permission for created CRL file and stuff that can be downloaded.
+In there, we've stated the permission for created CRL file and stuff that can be downloaded (*thank you for the [mailing list](https://sourceforge.net/p/openxpki/mailman/message/37783360/)*).
 The thing is: we aren't sure.
 In time like this, just run `chmod -R 755 /var/www/download` in one of the container as **root**.
 Don't ask why, it do be like that.

 ```bash
 docker exec --user root -it OpenXPKI_Server chmod -R 755 /var/www/download